 The Island Bar in Lanzarote closed it's doors on the 30th September 2018 as Rory and Cara headed back to Ireland.

-Rory is now gigging around the U.K, Ireland and Germany with the excellent Sean Magee and other talented guest musicians.
+Rory then took to the road, gigging around the U.K, Ireland and Germany with the excellent Sean Magee and other talented guest musicians.

 In Dec 2019 Rory and the island teamed up with fellow Donegal singer Mickey Harte and released the single "Only You

 which went into the official Irish top 20 week peaking at No. 12.